 Crisis communications in the public relations world can have many different interpretations depending on who you ask, but here’s the fundamental definition: you’re trying to mitigate damage to your company’s reputation by third party sources.
-It’s the reverse of traditional public relations, where you’re trying to acquire the attention and approval of third parties, earning media through your good works, your brand, your insights.
+It’s the reverse of traditional public relations, where you’re trying to acquire the attention and approval of third parties, earning media, credibility and awareness through your good works, your brand, your insights.
 Crisis communications turns that on its head by dealing with negative earned media.

 The three ways to fight these brand fires are similar to the ways we put out their real world fire counterparts:

 By providing correct knowledge and information, you take away the rumor mill and word of mouth.
 Very often in a crisis, people fill in gaps of knowledge with their own suspicions.
 Take away that speculation with facts, and there’s less for their minds to imagine.

 The faster you react and respond, the quicker you deny a crisis the chance to ramp up and get out of control.
 Speed is critical in most crises and what could be an explosive backdraft if allowed to build up can instead be controlled to a slow, manageable burn by being ahead of the news cycle and turning a juicy story into “old news”.

 Taking responsibility or ownership of a situation, being out in front of the crowds, and being forthcoming about either what you did or what you’re going to do to prevent the problem from happening again.
 This pre-empts the blame cycle where others can pile on to assign blame – by being in front of it and owning it, the most they can do is agree with you.